RcuDev/SimpleMediaPlayer/README.md

 - **PlayerEvent**: contains the actions performed by the user and through the **onPlayerEvent** method the state of the player is controlled.
 - **SimpleMediaState**: contains the states that will be emitted through a **StateFlow**.
 In the example the VM collects any emitted changes and thus updates the custom controls.

+Besides, it is in charge of arranging the necessary methods to add the MediaItem, be it one or a list.

+## Conclusions

+A simple and clear playback service with notifications, with a reactive architecture.
+I will continue checking improvements, this is still an imperfect approach (nothing is perfect), improvable but that provides what is necessary without complications.